jdomizz/hydra-element/README.md

 ### Property `transforms`

-You can add custom glsl functions setting the `transforms` property with javascript.
+You can add custom GLSL functions setting the `transforms` property with JavaScript.

 ```js
 document.querySelector('hydra-element').transforms = [{